What do Tuition Fees Include?

 - purchase of copies of all the teaching books and repertoire I use in lessons

-- purchase of additional equipment for the studio, such as video camera and video editing software, webcam and high quality microphone for Skype lessons
+- purchase of additional equipment for the studio, such as video camera and video editing software, webcam and high quality microphone for online lessons

 - professional memberships and subscriptions